 To be eligible for a scholarship, the applicant must be a woman employee or a wife of a Yale employee.
 The employee must be on the Yale payroll at the beginning and completion of the course and the applicant must have a Yale ID as an employee or the spouse of an employee.
 Federal tax regulation and YUWO prohibit YUWO scholarships to YUWO members and their immediate families.

-The application for the 2014-2015 academic year is available online at: www.yale.edu/yuwo/scholarships/application.pdf
+The application for the 2015-2016 academic year will be available soon.
+Please check soon.

 If you have any questions, email Felicia Tencza, Scholarship Chair, at Felicia.Tencza@aya.yale.edu